-For many healthcare related questions, you will be primarily interested in the most recent information, so it is common to apply filters to only show results from the last 5 or 10 years.
+For many healthcare-related questions, you may be primarily interested in the most recent information, so it is common to apply filters to only show results from the last 5 or 10 years.

 If your patient population has a particular age designation, many of the health sciences databases allow you to apply a filter for the age group that was studied in the article

 Many databases allow you to limit a search to only peer-reviewed articles, or articles that were published in scholarly journals.

 (For more information about how to determine if an article is peer-reviewed, see "Limiting to 'Peer Reviewed' Articles" below)